datalad/datalad/CONTRIBUTING.md

 You can see a list of current contributors in our [zenodo file][link_zenodo].
 If you are new to the project, don't forget to add your name and affiliation there!
+We also have an .all-contributorsrc that is updated automatically on merges.
+Once it's merged, if you helped in a non standard way (e.g., a contribution other than code) you can open a pull request to add any [All Contributors Emoji][contrib_emoji] that match your contribution types.

 Thank you!
 ----------